Top 3 Things You’ll Learn

 In times of upheaval, a fully insured plan can seem appealing because someone else – the insurer – is managing the plan, responding to industry changes, and diluting the risk by spreading it out over a large pool of covered members.
 Costs for the employer are stable – they’re paying a fixed monthly premium, with the only changes coming when they add or remove members from the plan.

 With the insurer managing the plan, the employer also has fewer choices to make.
-Providers, networks, clinical programs, and many or most elements of the plan design are chosen by the insurer.
+Most plan elements, such as providers, networks, clinical and cost containment programs, are chosen by the insurer.
 It can be particularly attractive to smaller employers worried about the unpredictable nature of health benefits.

-But remaining fully insured isn’t the best approach for every employer to address the risk of rising specialty costs.
-For many, a self-funded plan is the most stable, secure option in the face of market uncertainty.
+But remaining fully insured isn’t the best approach for every employer.
+For many, a self-funded plan is the most stable, secure option to curb specialty drug costs in the face of market uncertainty.

 The Benefits of Self-Funding